THREE GENERATIONS OF HOSPITALITY

-Geesje de Jonge started renting out rooms some time ago (even the rooms of her own children).
+My grandmother Geesje de Jonge started renting out rooms many years ago (even the rooms of her children).
 In the beginning of the sixties, when tourism started to develop in Giethoorn, these types of initiatives were quite popular: taking pot luck as a guest and being a real part of the family.
-“Fanfare” (a film by the Dutch producer Bert Haanstra), which was set here in the fifties, increased Giethoorn’s attraction for tourism.
+“Fanfare” (a film by the Dutch producer Bert Haanstra) was set here in the fifties and increased Giethoorn's tourism attraction.
 Granddad De Jonge had a contracting firm and Grandma also wanted to run a business.
 There was a need for growth and Granddad started to expand.
-This was the first step from a Bed & Breakfast with cold running water to a Guesthouse with wash basins and hot and cold running water in every room.
-All the guests had supper with the family and Geesje entertained her guests – who came from all over the world – without speaking any foreign language and with only a few years of primary education.
+This was the first step from a homestay with cold running water to a Guesthouse with washbasins and hot and cold running water in every room.
+All the guests had supper with the family and Geesje entertained her guests – who came from all over the world - without speaking any foreign language and with only a few years of primary education.

-The eldest daughter, Roelie de Jonge, soon realised that the hospitality business was rather fun, so she helped in the hotel and soon gained all the necessary diplomas.
-There were new innovations, a garden room, hotel rooms and a large terrace on the waterside were added when Roelie took over the business from her mother.
-She developed special multi-day arrangements for guests with boats, providing them with dinner, and accommodation; it marked a new era.
+My mother, the eldest daughter of the family called Roelie de Jonge, soon realized that the hospitality business was rather fun, so she helped in the hotel, and not long after that, she gained all the necessary diplomas.
+Some innovations were made, such as a new garden room, more hotel rooms, and a large terrace on the waterside were added when Roelie took over the business from her mother.
+She developed special multi-day arrangements for guests with boats, providing them with dinner and accommodation; this marked a new era for the business.

-Her daughter Gabriella, although with a different surname, has worked in the hotel from a young age.
-She would sell regional products by the roadside, take guests out punting, and she helped in the kitchen.
-And as more or less expected, she studied Hotel Management in Leeuwarden.
-Because, as well as her passion for the most beautiful area in the Netherlands, she is also a passionate new media user, further training in that area in Amsterdam was a logical step.
-After working in marketing for a top-rank hotel, market leader in the domain of online hotel bookings, she exchanged the big city for the village adventure again!
-With new features, the addition of a herb garden, a mini marina, a new metamorphosis of the business, and the construction of an even larger terrace beside the water, the hotel is now at the start of a new phase with even more quality.
-Still with the same intimate atmosphere, of course, and with the emphasis on the natural environment.
+And I, Gabriella, although with a different surname (Esselbrugge), was of course inspired by the two previous female entrepreneurs.
+I started working in the hotel from a young age.
+I would sell regional products by the roadside, take guests out boating, and help in the kitchen.
+As more or less expected, I studied International Hospitality Management in Leeuwarden and worked as a marketer at Golden Tulip Worldwide Hospitality.
+Aside from my passion for hospitality, I am also passionate about new media and communications.
+Thus, further study in that area at Amsterdam VU University was a logical step.
+After working in the marketing department for a top-ranked hotel and the market leader in the domain of online hotel bookings (Booking.com),I wanted a village adventure again!
+With new features: the addition of a herb garden, a mini marina, big terraces (still with the same intimate atmosphere of course), and an emphasis on the natural environment.